 How Refrigerators Work

 All frost-free refrigerators operate on the same principles.
-It is a closed system that is controlled by the use of timers and controls.
+They have a closed system that is controlled by the use of timers and controls.

 - The way it works is that refrigerant is compressed into a liquid in a closed system and is sent to the freezer through a tube where it is allowed to expand back into a gas state.
 When it expands, it actually absorbs heat.

 - Then it is sent through a tube back to the compressor, where it is compressed into a liquid again, giving off a lot of heat.

 - There are coils in two places.
 The coils located in the freezer compartment behind a panel or wall are called the evaporator coils.
 The coils located near the compressor, located on the bottom or back of the refrigerator, are called the condenser coils.

 That is the basic idea of how it works; the refrigerant cycles in and out of the refrigerator, absorbing and releasing heat.
 This cycle operates on a continuous loop to keep the refrigerator at a constant temperature.